-Following documents have to be heeded while working with VENICE S:
+Following documents have to be also taken into consideration when working with R&S VENICE S:

-- Data Sheet - Safety, Environment and Regulatory Information - Software Integration Guide - Supported File Formats for Software Version 3.5 - Supported File Formats for Software Version 4
+- Data Sheet

+- Safety, Environment and Regulatory Information

+- Getting Started Guide

+- Software Integration Guide

+- VENICE UI Software Manual

+- Supported File Formats for all software versions

-The complete documentation can be downloaded from https://gloris.rohde-schwarz.com after registering/logging in to access restricted information.
+The complete documentation can be accessed on https://gloris.rohde-schwarz.com after registering/logging in or directly on the R&S product page.
 There you may find updated manuals and further information as well.